rcthomas/jupyterhub-announcement/README.md

 # jupyterhub-announcement

-This is an announcement service for JupyterHub that you can manage through a JupyterHub UI.
+This is an announcement service for JupyterHub that you can manage through a JupyterHub-styled UI.
 You can use it to communicate with your hub's users about status, upcoming outages, or share news.
 It allows you to post a current announcement, and show previous announcements in reverse chronological order.
 It provides a REST API hook that you can use to post the latest announcement on JupyterHub itself (with custom templates).